Our Attention Has Been Attracted to New York Community Bancorp Inc. (NYSE:NYCB)

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, NYCB’s SMA-200 is $9.40.

-As well, it is important to consider NYCB stock ratios such as price-to-sales, which is currently 3.55.NYCB’s price to book ratio for the most recent quarter was 0.73, resulting in an 2.77 price to cash per share for the period.
+It is also essential to consider NYCB stock ratios like the price-to-sales ratio, which is 3.85 for the last year.NYCB’s price to book ratio for the most recent quarter was 0.78, resulting in an 3.01 price to cash per share for the period.

 How does New York Community Bancorp Inc. (NYCB) stock rate among analysts?
 Buy, sell, or hold?